 On Monday, July 12, 2021 at 7 a.m., Edwards died inside of his home in suburban Baton Rouge.
 His final words, delivered to his seven-year-old son Eli Wallace Edwards, were “I love you too.”
 He was 93 years old.

-Whereas the Long political dynasty sprawled over Louisiana politics for more than 100 consecutive years, beginning with Huey’s election to the Railroad Commission in 1918 and ending only a year ago when term limits prevented his Republican third cousin Gerald from running again for the state Senate, Edwards remained a towering and singular presence for nearly seven decades.
+Whereas the Long political dynasty sprawled over Louisiana politics for more than a century, beginning with Julius Long’s election as District Attorney of Winn and Jackson Parishes in 1912, six years before Huey won a seat on the state Railroad Commission, and ending only a year ago when term limits prevented their Republican third cousin Gerald from running again for the state Senate, Edwards remained a towering and singular presence for nearly seven decades.

 Within the past 22 months, former Louisiana Govs.
 Buddy Roemer, Mike Foster, and Kathleen Babineaux Blanco have also died, which means as of this writing, 50-year-old Bobby Jindal is now Louisiana’s only living former governor.
 “Our condolences for the Edwards family.
 We keep them in our prayers,” Jindal wrote in an awkwardly paltry tweet, which failed to distinguish between the family of one of his predecessors and the family of the current governor, John Bel Edwards.